What Darwin Never Knew Answer Key

 DNA: The Code of Life

-The discovery of DNA's structure in 1953 by James Watson and Francis Crick marked another pivotal moment in evolutionary biology.
+The discovery of DNA's structure in 1953 by James Watson and Francis Crick marked another key moment in evolutionary biology.
 DNA, or deoxyribonucleic acid, is the molecule that carries the genetic instructions for all living organisms.
 It is composed of two strands coiled around each other in a double helix, with each strand made up of nucleotides.

 Mutations: The Engine of Variation